Lists of Metro-Goldwyn-Mayer films

-This is a list of feature films originally released and/or distributed by Metro-Goldwyn-Mayer (to include MGM/UA Entertainment Co., MGM/UA Communications Co., MGM–Pathe Communications Co. and MGM/UA Distribution Co.).
+This is a list of feature films originally released and/or distributed by Metro-Goldwyn-Mayer (to include MGM/UA Entertainment Co., MGM/UA Communications Co., MGM-Pathe Communications Co. and MGM/UA Distribution Co.).

-This list does not include films from United Artists before it merged with MGM (except for co-productions), nor does it include other studios that MGM acquired (such as Orion Pictures, The Samuel Goldwyn Company, Cannon Films).
+This list does not include films from United Artists before it merged with MGM (except for co-productions), or other studios that MGM acquired (such as Orion Pictures, The Samuel Goldwyn Company, and Cannon Films).

-The pre-May 1986 Metro-Goldwyn-Mayer catalogue is owned by Warner Bros.
-Discovery through the Turner Entertainment Co.
+MGM's pre-May 1986 library is currently owned by Warner Bros. through Turner Entertainment Co.

 Lists

 The films are divided into lists by decade: